PET WASTE POLLUTES: Keep Our Waterways Bacteria-Free!

-Scooping your pooch’s poop isn’t just a courtesy for those walking behind you; it is also the healthy and environmentally sound thing to do.
-Pet waste can be a significant source of water pollution.
-When pet waste is not properly disposed, it can be carried by rainwater runoff directly into nearby waterbodies or into storm drains.
+Stormwater is not treated like your home’s wastewater.
+When pet waste is not properly disposed, it is carried by rainwater runoff directly into nearby waterbodies or into storm drains.
 Storm drains in streets and neighborhoods flow directly to a stream, river, or estuary without any treatment.
 Untreated animal fecal matter and wastes are a source of harmful bacteria and nutrients in water.
 Just as we don’t want human sewage in our water, it is important to prevent pet waste from being carried into our waterways because of negligence.

-The latest research
+The latest research:

 The environmental impact of dog waste has gone unrecognized for decades.
 Scientists recently developed a new lab technique of fingerprinting DNA to match bacteria found in the water to the bacteria from specific animals, including humans and domestic animals.
 Using this type of forensic science, scientists have found that dogs are a significant contributor of harmful bacteria in our waterways.

-Other neighborhood water pollutants
+Other neighborhood water pollutants:

 Dog waste is only one of many pollutants from our neighborhoods that add to water pollution.
 Lawn fertilizers, motor oil, driveway sand and salt, and soapy water from washing cars in driveways commonly end up in our streams, lakes and rivers.